 When caring for a patient who may have been infected with anthrax, standard universal precautions should be utilized as well as decontamination to avoid exposure to healthcare workers and others.
 Currently, human-to-human spread is not believed to occur.
 However, with the believed low inoculation dose and potential for high mortality, all efforts need to be taken to avoid further exposures.
 It is important to remember that this agent has a high risk of weaponization with potential resistance to standard therapy.
 Therefore, broad-spectrum antibiotics should be initiated as soon as the infection is suspected and before confirmation of the condition.

 To defend humanity against the use of such biologic weapons like anthrax ongoing research, surveillance, and awareness to the potential dangers are required.
 The US Centers for Disease Control and Prevention (CDC) classifies anthrax as a potential category A agent, which includes the highest priority pathogens that pose the greatest threat to national security.
-Therefore, recognizing signs and symptoms of this pathogen, understanding its progression, and containing a possible threat are strategies that need to be mastered by a coordinated team of physicians, nurses, pharmacists, and government monitoring systems.
+Therefore, recognizing signs and symptoms of this pathogen, understanding its progression, and containing a possible threat are strategies that need to be mastered by a coordinated interprofessional team of physicians, nurses, pharmacists, and government monitoring systems.

 |||Edmonds J,Lindquist HD,Sabol J,Martinez K,Shadomy S,Cymet T,Emanuel P, Multigeneration Cross-Contamination of Mail with Bacillus anthracis Spores.
 PloS one.
 2016 [PubMed PMID: 27123934]|